marcodamico/slurm_simulator_eamc-policy/README.md

 This is a version of SLURM simulator's code improved and ported to SLURM 17.11 at Barcelona Supercomputing Center by Ana Jokanovic and Marco D'Amico.
-The reference paper on the simulator's validation is un der review process.
+The reference paper on the simulator's validation is under review process.
 The starting point for the improvements was the simulator's version by Gonzalo Rodrigo from Umea University & Berkley Lab reported in the paper https://link.springer.com/chapter/10.1007/978-3-319-77398-8\_9.

 COMPILATION: